 The City Council of League City, Texas makes it a policy to invite members of the clergy in League City to voluntarily offer a prayer before the beginning of its meetings, for the benefit and blessing of the Council.
-As the leader of one of the religious congregations with an established presence in the local community, or in your capacity as a chaplain for one of the local fire departments or law enforcement agencies, you are eligible to offer this important service at an upcoming meeting of the Council.
+As the leader of one of the religious congregations with an established presence in the local community, or in your capacity as a chaplain for one of the local fire departments or law enforcement agencies, you and other clergy affiliated with your congregation are eligible to offer this important service at an upcoming meeting of the Council.